tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

 vouchers.csv
 ------------

 This file contains all vouchers shared between users to obtain a higher trust score.
+The graph is oriented: the sender gives a voucher in order to propagate some trust to the receiver.

 List of columns: